rvesse/airline/Migrating.md

-# Migration to Airline 2.10 from Airline 2.x
+# Migration to Airline 2.10 from Airline 2.9 and earlier

 Airline 2.10 has a single minor breaking change that only affects users of the `airline-help-bash` module.